-Foldable & Traverse: Reducing a Structure to a Summary
+Foldable & Traverse: Reducing and Reshaping Structures

 "Simplicity is the ultimate sophistication."

--- Leonardo da Vinci
+– Leonardo da Vinci

-What You'll Learn
+What We'll Learn

 Foldable: One Structure, Many Summaries